bigdatagenomics/adam/README.md

-               print : Print an ADAM formatted file print_genes : Load a GTF file containing gene annotations and print the corresponding gene models flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) viz : Generates images from sections of the genome print_tags : Prints the values and counts of all tags in a set of records listdict : Print the contents of an ADAM sequence dictionary summarize_genotypes : Print statistics of genotypes and variants in an ADAM file allelecount : Calculate Allele frequencies
+               print : Print an ADAM formatted file print_genes : Load a GTF file containing gene annotations and print the corresponding gene models flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) print_tags : Prints the values and counts of all tags in a set of records listdict : Print the contents of an ADAM sequence dictionary allelecount : Calculate Allele frequencies
            buildinfo : Display build information (use this for bug reports) view : View certain reads from an alignment-record file.

 ```

 You can learn more about a command, by calling it without arguments or with `--help`, e.g.